CiiM-Bioinformatics-group/PIAMA_allergic_disease/README.md

 Cancan Qi, email: tracyqican@gmail.com

-## Content of the scripts of this projects
+## Content of the scripts used in this project

 ### 1. The scripts of main anlayses (folder "Main")
 * S1.
 EWAS of asthma, rhinitis and allergic disease;
 * S2. meta analysis of discovery and replication;